haletothewood/craftercoder.com/src/markdown-pages/object-calisthenics.md

 }
 ```

-The solution to this can be to simpley use an early return like so:
+The solution to this can be to simply use an early return like so:

 ```java
 public void login(String username, String password) {